 Actively Managed Childrens Junior ISA

-Defensive Dynamic Portfolio
+CF Prudential Dynamic 0-30 Portfolio

 This portfolio is designed to help limit the risk to capital.
 It invests mainly in bonds,